GLOBAL MARKETS-Shares edge higher on Internet, healthcare stocks

 Pfizer's failed bid for AstraZeneca weighed on European shares earlier in the session, with the British drugmaker the biggest drag on the FTSE 100 in London and the pan-regional FTSEurofirst 300 index.

 Treasuries at first rallied.
-Yields on the benchmark 10-year U.S. Treasury note fell to 2.51 percent, near October lows, but later traded higher at almost 2.55 percent.
+Yields on the benchmark 10-year U.S. Treasury note fell to 2.51 percent, near lows last seen in October, but later they traded higher at 2.5338 percent.

 Analysts had expected interest rates to rise, but with rates touching seven-month lows, the bond rally has helped U.S. stocks and kept at bay a long-expected correction.